 Code Rood is a horizontally organized movement that uses civil disobedience to stop the fossil fuel industry and protect the climate.
-On the 4thof June 2017, Code Rood successfully blocked the operations of a coal terminal in the Amsterdam harbor with 300 participants.

 Pictures are available on Flickr.